UK Brexit chief says October deadline for deal may slip

-LONDON (AP) — Britain’s Brexit minister says the U.K. and the European Union may not meet their self-imposed October deadline for a divorce deal.
+LONDON (AP) — The U.K. and the European Union may not meet their self-imposed October deadline for a divorce deal, Britain’s Brexit minister said Wednesday.

-Brexit Secretary Dominic Raab says there is a “possibility it may creep beyond that.”
+Brexit Secretary Dominic Raab said October remains the goal, but there is a “possibility it may creep beyond that.”

+He told a House of Lords committee that the two sides were aiming for October, “but there is some measure of leeway.”

 Most Read Business Stories